itzhisashi/Hackathon-Project/README.md

 ## 🧠 About the Project

-- Designed and developed during a 48-hour hackathon
+- Designed and developed during a 20+ hour hackathon
 - Problem statement was provided during the event
 - Emphasis on innovation, scalability, and real-world usability
 - Built with a clean structure and readable code